Milan–Asso railway

-The Milan–Asso railway is a regional railway line with standard track gauge which links Milan to Canzo crossing for Erba and other towns in Brianza.
-The most northern terminal is the station of Canzo-Asso, which is located in Canzo's territory but is also known as Asso in the short form.
-That, because there is another station on the line called Canzo station and Canzo-Asso is next to Asso's boundary and serves this commune too.
+The Milan–Asso railway is a regional standard gauge railway line linking Milan to Canzo, with stops in Erba and other towns in Brianza.
+The northern terminal is Canzo-Asso, located in the commune of Canzo, but known as Asso, because there is another station on the line called Canzo and Canzo-Asso is next to the commune of Asso and serves the commune.

-The management of the railway and of the station is performed by FerrovieNord S.p.A., a society of the FNM group, which will hold authority until March 17, 2016, thanks to renewed concessions with the Decreto Dirigenziale del Ministero dei Trasporti e della Navigazione n.
-3239/2000.
+The management of the railway and of the stations is performed by FerrovieNord, until March 17, 2016.

-The regional and suburban passenger service is provided by Trenord Srl which works under a service contract negotiated with Regione Lombardia for period 2009–2020.
+The regional and suburban passenger service is provided by Trenord, under a service contract negotiated with Lombardy for the years 2009–2020.